csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Completed (2025-10-15)

+- Keyer flashes now stay on the native overlay end-to-end: extended the Nitro `OutputsAudio` bridge to expose `setFlashOverlayState`/`setScreenBrightnessBoost`, plumbed the boolean result through `utils/audio.ts`, and updated the keyer service to prefer the Nitro dispatcher before touching the legacy bridge.
+- Hardened the native dispatcher so `setFlashOverlayState` only detaches the view when the toggle originated from Nitro (tracked via `mExternalOverlayActive`), preventing mid-press cutoffs while force-cutting playback or replaying symbols.
+- Ensured `ScreenFlasherView` reattaches on `onActivityResumed`, sits beneath the React content, and passes touches through so the native overlay survives session switches without blocking UI interaction.
+- Validated on-device that Android keyer presses now log `nativeOverlay:true`, brightness boost stays active until JS explicitly disables it, and the fallback overlay no longer renders during native-controlled pulses.

+## Completed (2025-10-15)

+- Reverted the short-lived overlay "await" attempt that regressed the keyer path, and restored the previous Nitro bridge logic inside `defaultOutputsService` so we can keep iterating on the earlier baseline.
+The keyer still logs `FlashOverlayModule unavailable`, which means JS cannot yet resolve the native dispatcher.
+- Verified receive/playback flashes continue to hit the native overlay while keyer flashes stay on the JS fallback, highlighting that the Nitro module currently fails to resolve on the JS path.

+## Completed (2025-10-15)

 - Added a reusable React `FlashOverlayHost` wrapper around session, keyer, developer console, and output settings surfaces so the native overlay can inhabit a dedicated background container while the JS fallback stays available for telemetry.
 - Updated `NativeOutputsDispatcher` to locate the host by `nativeID`, cache it between flashes, and mount `ScreenFlasherView` into that background node (with decor-view fallback logging) so native flashes now sit underneath foreground UI instead of above it.
 - Keyer-driven flashes (lesson send/receive, practice keyer, output settings preview) now hit the native overlay + screen-brightness boost path directly—JS overlay stays as a fallback, and slider changes reapply the native brightness scalar in real time.
+- Added Nitro/JSI hooks so keyer flashes call `NativeOutputsDispatcher` via `OutputsAudio` (JS-only module kept as a fallback); awaiting rebuild/verification to ensure keyer flashes report `nativeOverlay: true` without warnings.
+- JS lookup now falls back to `__turboModuleProxy` before touching `NativeModules`, so the native overlay bridge is resolved as soon as the TurboModule is available (otherwise we keep warning and stay on the JS overlay).

 ## Completed (2025-10-14)